Rule 1: General governance policies of the Quebec Press Council

 15.01 Cheques, Bills of Exchange, etc. – Cheques, bills of exchange, promissory bills and other negotiable instruments shall be signed by such person or Officer as may be designated by the Board of Directors.
 Unless otherwise ordered by resolution of the Board of Directors, endorsements of cheques, bills of exchange, promissory bills or other negotiable instruments payable to the Corporation shall be made for collection or deposit to the credit of the Corporation at a duly authorized financial institution.
 Such endorsements may be made by means of a stamp or other device.

 15.02 Submission of Contracts or Transactions for Approval by Members – The Board of Directors may, in its discretion, submit any contract, act or transaction for approval, ratification or confirmation at an Annual or Special General Meeting of the members convened for such purpose.
-A contract, act or transaction approved, ratified or confirmed by resolution passed by a majority of the votes cast at such meeting (except where the Act, the Instrument of Incorporation or a By-law of the Quebec Press Council prescribes different or additional requirements) shall have the same force and effect and shall be binding upon the Corporation and its members as if the approval, ratification or confirmation had been given by each member of the Quebec Press Council.
+A contract, act or transaction approved, ratified or confirmed by resolution passed by a majority of the votes cast at such meeting (except where the Act, the Instrument of Incorporation or a Rule of the Quebec Press Council prescribes different or additional requirements) shall have the same force and effect and shall be binding upon the Corporation and its members as if the approval, ratification or confirmation had been given by each member of the Quebec Press Council.

-15.03 Contracts, Documents or Other Writings – Contracts, documents or other writings made in the ordinary course of business of the Quebec Press Council and requiring its signature may be validly signed by the President of the Press Council or the Vice-President and by the Executive Secretary or the Treasurer.
+15.03 Contracts, Documents or Other Writings – Contracts, documents or other writings made in the ordinary course of business of the Quebec Press Council and requiring its signature may be validly signed by the President of the Press Council or the Vice-President and by the Secretary General or the Treasurer.
 Contracts, documents or other writings so signed shall be binding upon the Corporation without further formality or authorization.
 The Board of Directors shall have the power to appoint by resolution any other Officer or person to sign contracts, documents or other writings on behalf of the Quebec Press Council, and such authorization may be general or specific.
 The seal of the Quebec Press Council may, upon request, be affixed to any contract, document or other writing so signed.

 a) to make, on behalf of the Corporation, declarations on garnishment, before or after judgment, and to answer interrogatories on facts and articles and other proceedings which may be necessary in any dispute involving the Corporation;